Post-Corona Job Search Tips for 50 Somethings

 Many older job seekers have not looked for a job or written a CV for a number of years.
 It is key to update it in line with current job search developments and presentation techniques, as well as to keep abreast of modern technology in this field.

 Try this 3Plus article for How to Add Flair to Your Applications.

 This is one age group which I strongly believe benefits from professional career support.
 You are no longer obliged to state your date of birth, or even the year you graduated on your CV, but most experienced recruiters are savvy enough to work out if you try too much camouflaging.
 They can count.
-I am all about owning your age, but factor in that omitting it will get you past ATS where recruiters usually put a year range for graduation.
+I am all about owning your age, but factor in that omitting it may get you past ATS where recruiters usually put a year range for graduation.
 They frequently have to take an additional step to exclude those showing no graduation date at all which many don’t do.
-Hope that they don't and take advantage of it.
+Hope that they don’t and take advantage of it.